CMMC Compliance Services for Virginia Defense Contractors

 From Gap Assessment to C3PAO Readiness

 The path to CMMC Level 2 certification follows a defined sequence, but the timeline and complexity vary significantly based on your starting point.
-Here is how a typical engagement with Stratify IT progresses:
+Here is how a typical project with Stratify IT progresses:

 1. Discovery and Scoping: We define your CUI environment, identify all systems that fall within CMMC scope, and establish the assessment boundary before any gap work begins.